lucaguindani/nvim-argocd/README.md

 The plugin supports managing multiple ArgoCD contexts, allowing you to work with different ArgoCD instances simultaneously.

 First, add a context using the `:ArgoContextAdd <name> <host>` command, where `<name>` is a unique identifier for your context and `<host>` is the URL of your ArgoCD instance.
 If you haven't logged in yet with `:ArgoLogin`, you'll be prompted to do so.
-Upon successful login, you'll receive a token valid for 24 hours.
+Upon successful login, you'll receive a token with a 24 hours validity.
 When the token expires, the plugin will attempt to automatically renew it using the environment variables if they are set (see [Token auto-renewal](#token-auto-renewal) for details).
 If not, you'll be prompted to re-enter your credentials.

 | Command                         | Description                               |
 |---------------------------------|-------------------------------------------|